pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

     kubectl label pd -n ${namespace} ${pd_instance_name} pingcap.com/restartedAt=2025-06-30T12:00
     ```

-4. Confirm that the PD Pod has been successfully scheduled to other nodes:
+4. Confirm that the PD Pod is successfully scheduled to another node:

     ```shell
     watch kubectl -n ${namespace} get pod -o wide
     ```

-5. Repeat the above steps for other components (TiKV, TiDB, etc.) until all TiDB cluster component Pods on the maintenance node have been migrated.
+5. Follow the same steps to migrate Pods of other components such as TiKV and TiDB until all TiDB cluster component Pods on the node are migrated.

-#### Option B: Recreate instances (for local storage)
+#### Method 2: Recreate instances (for local storage)

-If the node storage cannot be automatically migrated (such as local storage), you need to recreate instances:
+If the node uses storage that cannot be automatically migrated (such as local storage), you need to recreate instances.

 > **Warning:**
 >
-> Recreating instances will cause data loss.
-For stateful components like TiKV, ensure that the cluster has sufficient replicas to guarantee data safety.
+> Recreating instances causes data loss.
+For stateful components such as TiKV, ensure that the cluster has sufficient replicas to guarantee data safety.

-Using recreating a TiKV instance as an example:
+The following example recreates a TiKV instance:

-1. Delete the TiKV instance CR.
-TiDB Operator will delete its associated PVC, ConfigMap, and other resources, and automatically create a new instance:
+1. Delete the CR of the TiKV instance.
+TiDB Operator automatically deletes the associated PVC and ConfigMap resources, and creates a new instance:

     ```shell
     kubectl delete -n ${namespace} tikv ${tikv_instance_name}
     ```

-2. Wait for the newly created TiKV instance status to become ready:
+2. Wait for the status of the newly created TiKV instance to become `Ready`:

     ```shell
     kubectl get -n ${namespace} tikv ${tikv_instance_name}
     ```

-3. After confirming that the TiDB cluster status is normal and data synchronization is complete, you can continue to maintain other components.
+3. After you confirm that the TiDB cluster status is normal and data synchronization is completed, continue to maintain other components.

 ### Step 3: Confirm migration completion

-At this point, there should only be Pods managed by DaemonSets (such as network plugins, monitoring agents, etc.):
+After you complete Pod migration, only the Pods managed by DaemonSet (such as network plugins and monitoring agents) should be running on the node:

 ```shell
 kubectl get pod --all-namespaces -o wide | grep ${node_name}